quanphan2906/tell-lore/README.md

 **Built at the [AI Work & Life Hackathon](https://x.com/Jhuang0804/status/1921365087492747323) in NYC, May 2025**

-Hosted by [Jacky](https://jackyhuang.org/) from hardlaunch, [Jamesin](https://www.linkedin.com/in/jamesin-seidel-5325b147/) from Chapter One, and [Ryan](https://www.linkedin.com/in/ryan-k-kim/) from Bain Capital Ventures.

 We won [Lore](https://x.com/zehranaqvi_)'s track _For the Obsessesed_.
 Here was our demo: https://x.com/Jhuang0804/status/1921365106698375379.

 ## ✨ What We Built